Test prep · TOEFL

 Scoring

-0-30 per section · 0-120 total
+0-30 per section; 0-120 total

 UK university recognition

-Accepted but less common than IELTS — confirm with each university individually
+Accepted but less common than IELTS; confirm with each university individually

 What TOEFL tests

-Reading (~35 minutes)
+Reading (about 35 minutes)

-Listening (~36 minutes)
+Listening (about 36 minutes)

-Speaking (~16 minutes)
+Speaking (about 16 minutes)

-Writing (~29 minutes, two tasks)
+Writing (about 29 minutes, two tasks)

-• Independent Writing (~10 minutes from 2023's "Writing for an Academic Discussion" reform) — respond to an online-discussion-style prompt with at least 100 words.
-Replaced the older essay-style task.
+Integrated Writing (about 20 minutes) asks the student to read a passage, listen to a related lecture, then write a 150-225 word response synthesising the two sources.
+Independent Writing (about 10 minutes since 2023's "Writing for an Academic Discussion" reform) asks for a response to an online-discussion-style prompt with at least 100 words; it replaced the older essay-style task.

 What tutoring focuses on